-Some keyboards are created in such a way that at one time you are typing letters and the other time you are typing numbers (when you press the fn or alt key + the button with a letter and a number on top or at the side).
-For some reason some users don’t know, it suddenly cannot type letters and it sticks only to numbers.
-In this article, we are going to explain why this happens and give you steps that will restore your keyboard to its normal function.
-But first we have to understand how the keyboard works.
+Some keyboards are designed in such a way that you type letters at one point, then numbers at another when you press the FN or ALT key, along with the button that has a letter and a number either on top or to the side.
+For reasons that some users may not be aware of, it might suddenly stop typing letters and only produce numbers.
+In this article, we will explain why this happens and provide steps to restore your keyboard to proper functioning.
+However, we first need to understand how the keyboard operates.

-Most keyboards have a numeric side (numbers only) and an alphanumeric side (numbers and letters and symbols).
-However, in order to minimize space usage, companies create some keyboards that have the alphanumeric side only.
-This is quite common in laptops that insist in minimizing space for the sake of portability as seen on mini-laptops and notebooks.
-Usually, the alphanumeric side is split into function keys (F1 to F12), followed by numeric keys (0-9) and then alphabetic keys (A-Z).
-There are then a few symbols keys (e.g. brackets, question marks, plus).
-Cursor keys that change the cursor position e.g. the arrow keys, backspace key insert, home, end, page up, page down, delete and tab key are standard.
-We then have the special keys like shift, control, alt the caps lock, scroll lock, fn and num lock.
+Most keyboards have a numeric side (numbers only) and an alphanumeric side (numbers, letters, and symbols).
+However, to minimize space usage, some companies create keyboards that only have the alphanumeric side.
+This is quite common in laptops that aim to minimize space for the sake of portability, as seen in mini-laptops and notebooks.
+Usually, the alphanumeric side is divided into function keys (F1-F12), followed by numeric keys (0-9), and then alphabetic keys (A-Z).
+There are also a few symbols keys, e.g., brackets, question marks, plus symbols.
+Cursor keys change the cursor position – these include the arrow keys, the backspace key, insert, home, end, page up, page down, delete, and the tab key are standard.
+We also have special keys like shift, control, alt, the caps lock, scroll lock, fn, and num lock.
 The special keys activate extra features of the other keys.

 Reason for the Keyboard typing numbers instead of letters

-There are other types of keyboards that have squeezed numeric keys and numbers together in order to minimize space and size.
-A good example is the Lenovo Thinkpad keyboard.
-To type a number, you have to hold down the Alt or the fn key, otherwise you will be typing letters only.
-When the keyboard starts typing numbers only instead of letters, then probably the num lock is on.
-This lets your computer know that you have dedicated the keys (those that have letters and numbers on the same key) to typing numbers only.
-This becomes a problem when the user doesn’t know how to switch num lock off.
-The situation is aggravated if the num lock key is no longer functional.
-Alternatively, one might have turned num lock on while using an external keyboard and the laptop keyboard has a complicated way of turning it off.
+There are other types of keyboards that have merged numeric keys and numbers together to minimize space and size.
+A prime example of this is the Lenovo Thinkpad keyboard.
+To type a number, you must hold down the Alt or the Fn key, otherwise, you will be typing letters only.
+When the keyboard begins typing numbers exclusively instead of letters, it’s likely that the num lock is on.
+This indicates to your computer that you have dedicated the keys, those with both letters and numbers on them, to typing numbers only.
+Issues arise when the user does not know how to switch off the num lock.
+The situation worsens if the num lock key is no longer functional.
+Alternatively, one might have activated the num lock while using an external keyboard, and the laptop keyboard might have a complex method of turning it off.

 This is in fact a normal functioning of the keyboard.
 It is not a malfunction in any way.